sixtyfortyapp/sixtyfortyapp.github.io/README.md

 ## Privacy Poliicy

-HouseCurve does not collect, use, store or transfer personal data.
+SixtyForty does not collect, use, store or transfer personal data.
 With your permission, Apple collects app analytics to help developers improve their apps.
 For more information, see [Apple Privacy Policy](https://www.apple.com/privacy/).

 ## EULA